 Our "Oops!
-Emergency Contraception: Birth Control that Works After Sex" chart also presents women with their options for emergency contraception in order of effectiveness.
+Emergency Contraception: Birth Control that Works After Sex" chart also presents patients with their options for emergency contraception in order of effectiveness.
 Many patients are not aware that the Copper IUD can be used as emergency contraception, and even fewer are aware that it is the most effective form of emergency contraception – nearly 100% effective if inserted within five days of unprotected sex.
 This chart can be used to help clinic staff discuss emergency contraception with their patients to help them to decide which option will work best for them.

 Both charts are available laminated, as tear sheet pads of 50, and poster-sized for placement in exam rooms, restrooms, and waiting areas.

 We have two educational videos about birth control that feature young women discussing their experiences with different methods.
 Our newest video, "Birth Control for Your Life," includes information on IUDs, the implant, shot, pill, ring, patch, condoms, and emergency contraception, as well as women talking about their experiences with these methods.
 Our other patient education video entitled “Birth Control that Really Works” focuses on IUDs and implants.
-Many clinics show the video in the waiting room to educate women about these methods and address common patient concerns about insertion and side effects.
+Many clinics show the video in the waiting room to educate patients about these methods and address common patient concerns about different birth control methods and side effects.
 Seeing the video helps patients who might be considering a new contraceptive method to be prepared with questions for their provider.

 We work closely with our partners to design presentations tailored to specific audiences, including patients in family planning and primary care settings.
 Community health educators can also utilize our materials for outreach presentations in the community.
-These presentations focus on increasing young people’s awareness of the range of contraceptive methods, including IUDs and implants and dispelling myths and misinformation about these methods.
+These presentations focus on increasing young people’s awareness of the range of contraceptive methods, including IUDs and implants, and dispelling myths and misinformation about these methods.

 Please contact Connie Folse to discuss a presentation for your audience.
 After discussing your audience and setting, the Beyond the Pill team will develop the presentation content and provide it to you, along with a detailed discussion guide and notes, to provide in your settings.